 It’s been shown that a lack of sunlight can cause depression.
 After all, most plants won’t even grow without sunshine.
 And when the sun comes around and makes the days longer, our first instinct is to peel off our sweaters and bask in it.
 Go ahead.
-Just take precautions so you won’t have to deal with the unpleasant (and unnecessary) consequences.
+Just take precautions so you won’t have to deal with the unpleasant (and unnecessary) consequences to your summer skin.

 - Wear sunscreen every day if you will be outside for more than 20 minutes, even when it’s cloudy.

 - Sunscreen should be applied 15 to